eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/inference.rst

 .. include:: ../../exports/alias.include

-.. |status| replace:: *Status*

 .. _user_manual_nodes_inference:

 ##############
 Inference Node
 ##############

-This kind of Node performs the passive (server) action of :ref:`user_manual_scenarios_wan`.
-This node waits for data serialized as :ref:`user_manual_scenarios_wan_inference`, and once received it calculate the inference whose output is the inference solution as :ref:`user_manual_scenarios_wan_inference_solution`.
+This node waits for data serialized as :ref:`user_manual_datatype_inference`, and once received it calculate the inference whose output is the inference solution as :ref:`user_manual_datatype_inference_solution`.

 .. warning::

-    In the current release, the use of a Edge node must be synchronous.
+    The use of a Inference node must be synchronous.
     This means that once the data is sent, the thread must wait for the inference to arrive before sending another data.
-    In future release asynchronous methods will be available.
+    Asynchronous methods are available on the :ref:`user_manual_nodes_async_inference`.

 Example of Usage